 This lemony chicken soup will keep well in the refrigerator in a sealed container for 3-5 days.
 The rice will soak up quite a bit of the broth while it’s in the fridge, so the soup will appear thicker the longer it sits.

 Yes, chicken and rice soup freezes really well.
 Place leftover soup in an airtight container or freezer bag and freeze for up to 3 months.
 If you leave the soup any longer than that, the rice will start to get mushy.
 Defrost the soup overnight and reheat it in the microwave or in a pot on the stove.
 You may want to add additional chicken broth if the rice soaked up too much.

-Lemony Chicken and Rice Soup
+Chicken Lemon Rice Soup